dpanshug/cypress-test-explorer/README.md

 ## Features

-- 🔍 Automatically discovers all `.cy.ts` files in your workspace
+- 🔍 Automatically discovers all the cypress files in your workspace
 - 📁 Displays tests in a tree view organized by directory structure
 - ⚡ Quick access to run individual tests or all tests
 - 🔄 Easy refresh to update the test list
 - ⚙️ Configurable root folder for test discovery
+- 🗂️ Configure project path for config discovery
+- 🔧 Configure environment variables tailored to each project

 ## Usage